Stencyl/stencylpedia/chapter-12/ads.md

 ## FAQ

 #### What version of the AdMob SDK is used?
-As of late 2016, we're using v9.4 of Google play Services Library (SDK)
+As of September 2018, we're using v10.0.1 of the AdMob Android SDK and v1.0.6 of the Android Consent SDK.

 ## Tips

 #### Avoid covering up the screen
-When ads are displayed, they will cover up a small part of the screen.
-You should avoid displaying crucial game elements under an ad, such as HUD elements.
+When banner ads are displayed, they will cover up a small part of the screen.
+You should avoid displaying crucial game elements under a banner ad, such as HUD elements.

 The **height of mobile ad** block (under Game > Mobile) provides the height, so you can lay your game out accordingly.